 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Rio Tinto Ltd. To summarize, we found that Rio Tinto Ltd ranked in the 70th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 185.83% on a DCF basis.
-The most interesting components of our discounted cash flow analysis for Rio Tinto Ltd ended up being:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Rio Tinto Ltd. To summarize, we found that Rio Tinto Ltd ranked in the 71th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 164.83% on a DCF basis.
+In terms of the factors that were most noteworthy in this DCF analysis for RIO, they are:

-The company's debt burden, as measured by earnings divided by interest payments, is 22.94; that's higher than 88.66% of US stocks in the Basic Materials sector that have positive free cash flow.
+Interest coverage, a measure of earnings relative to interest payments, is 22.94; that's higher than 88.32% of US stocks in the Basic Materials sector that have positive free cash flow.

 Terminal Growth Rate in Free Cash Flow